arccy/cryptosecurity-wiki/README.md

 Risks and warnings

-Nothing in this repoistory should be construed as advice, and users use the information contained herein at their own risk.
+Nothing in this repository should be construed as advice, and users agree that they use the information contained herein at their own risk.
 Information may be incomplete, inaccurate and out of date.